 This study is aimed at determining if the use of simple options such as the hand held battery operated fan or the Calming hand have any benefit for the symptoms and consequences of breathlessness.
 There may be potential benefit for the participant and their family.
 However, this is a initial study and is not designed to specifically provide such benefit.
 It forms a vital and key stage to the development and design of a subsequent study which will provide benefit to future clinical decision making and care.
 This is a low risk study, and in previous studies and in clinical practice of over 7 years use in over 600 patients from one clinical centre of one study (Addenbrookes Hospital) there has not been one serious adverse reaction related to the use of the fan.
 This is in keeping with a device that is in widespread community use, available for unmonitored purchase by the lay population including many elderly people.
 There are no known risks or harm associated with or without the use of the "Calming hand".

 When is the study starting and how long is it expected to run for?

-It is anticpated that recruitment will start in December 2012 and that the study will run for approximately 16 months.
+It is anticipated that recruitment will start in December 2012 and that the study will run for approximately 16 months.

 Who is funding the study?

-The study will be funded by Hull York Medical School, Centre for Health and Population Studies.
+Hull York Medical School, Centre for Health and Population Studies (UK)

 Who is the main contact?